refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 On top of that, **refine** adds some features to these layouts:

-- Translation: buttons, titles, columns will be translated to the current language of the user.
+- **Access Control**: If the current user isn't authorized to create a product, the create button will be disabled or hidden automatically.
-- Access Control: If the current user isn't authorized to create a product, the create button will be disabled or hidden automatically.
+- **Translation**: buttons, titles, columns will be translated to the current language of the user.

 ### Buttons

-For example, `@refinedev/antd` package exports `CreateButton`, for redirecting the user to the create page of the resource.
+For example, our **UI Integrations** exports `CreateButton`, for redirecting the user to the create page of the resource.

-While the button itself is imported from `antd` package, **refine** adds some capabilities to it:
+While the button itself is imported from underlying UI package, **refine** adds some capabilities to it:

 - **Routing**: when the button is clicked, the user will be redirected to the create page of the resource.
 - **Access Control**: if current user isn't authorized, this button will be disabled or hidden automatically.